cssnr/link-extractor/README.md

 1. Download (or clone) the repo: [link-extractor-master.zip](https://github.com/cssnr/link-extractor/archive/refs/heads/master.zip)
 1. Open `about:config` search for `xpinstall.signatures.required` and set to `false`.
 1. Open `about:addons` and drag the zip file to the page or choose Install from File from the Settings wheel.
-1. You may also load temporary from `about:debugging#/runtime/this-firefox`
+1. You may also load temporary from: `about:debugging#/runtime/this-firefox`

 Addon should now be installed.
-You can optionally pin the Addon by clicking the `Puzzle Piece`
+You can optionally pin the Addon by clicking the `Puzzle Piece`.
 in the top right corner then clicking the Settings wheel and then `Pin to Toolbar`.